 - Car charger – Again, another way to make sure your battery lasts through the day is to have a car charger to power up between all of those waterfall stops.

-- Converter – You want to make sure you can charge your battery pack and/or computer at the end of the day.
-I’ve blown up many converters in my life but this is the best one I’ve found.
-It’s sturdy, has 2 USB ports, and universal for all of your worldly travels.
+- Adapter – You want to make sure you can charge your battery pack and/or computer at the end of the day.
+When I first moved to Iceland, I blew up two adapters because I didn’t have the right info.
+Adapter = plug conversion.
+Converter = currency conversion.
+You can’t plug a USA hairdryer into a basic adapter unless it’s strong enough to convert voltage.
+The one I recommend is for basic phone/camera charging, has 2 USB ports, and universal for all of your worldly travels.

 - Selfie stick – Yeah yeah, I know what you are thinking.
 BUT we actually use our selfie stick in case of emergencies!
 And I like to throw some selfie footage in my videos – it’s FUN!